dineshh912/dineshh912/README.md

 - 👯 I’m looking to collaborate on **any interesting project on IoT, Datascience**

 - 👨‍💻 All of my projects are available at [https://github.com/dineshh912](https://github.com/dineshh912)

+- 💻 You can read my blog articled in [https://dinesh912.medium.com/](https://dinesh912.medium.com/)

 - 💬 Ask me about **Python, Data science, Deep learning, Web applications**